-- (a) I have received all the information and explanations which I have required; and - (b) in my opinion - - (i) the prescribed requirements in respect of the recording and reporting procedures required for the preparation of this financial report have been complied with in all material respects; and - (ii) the financial report has been drawn up so as to present a true and fair view in accordance with the prescribed accounting standards of the financial performance and cash flows of the Murweh Shire Council for the financial year 1 July 2007 to 30 June 2008 and of the financial position as at the end of that year.
+- (a) I have received all the information and explanations which I have required; and - (b) in my opinion - - (i) the prescribed requirements in respect of the establishment and keeping of accounts have been complied with in all material respects; and - (ii) the financial report has been drawn up so as to present a true and fair view in accordance with the prescribed accounting standards of the financial performance and cash flows of the Murweh Shire Council for the financial year 1 July 2008 to 30 June 2009 and of the financial position as at the end of that year.

+dlers.
 R. A. Lindley FCA

-(as Delegate of the Auditor-General of Queensland) Signed at Toowoomba this 1st day of October 2008
+(as Delegate of the Auditor-General of Queensland) Signed at Toowoomba this 3rd day of November 2009